yaronp/TechLadderIO/CONTRIBUTING.md

 http-server
 ```

-The new ladders should be available under `http://localhost:8080/?tech=azure`.
+The new ladders should be available under the `http://localhost:8080/?tech=azure` url.